Alcohol laws in Germany: Drinking and driving

 Penalties start at a €500 fine and one-month licence suspension.
 Above 0.11%, the penalty is a €500 fine and the withdrawal of the driving licence for at least six months, but usually about one year (penalty is set by the court); from 0.16%, reissue of the licence requires a successful medical-psychological assessment (MPU), often referred to as the Idiotentest ("idiot test").
 For violators above 1.1‰ within ten years of a prior offence above 0.5‰, there is a minimum €1000 fine and a one-year licence withdrawal; the driver has to successfully pass an MPU and is required to prove to the court that they have been sober for the last twelve months, before they can get their licence back.
 For repeat offenses, the fine is multiplied by the ordinal of the offence (doubled, tripled, etc.), regardless of the amount by which the driver was over the limit.
 These minimum penalties are usually exceeded by the German courts.
 From 1.1‰, the courts usually also require the DUI offender to do unpaid community service.

-The same rules for operating an automobile while intoxicated also apply to electric kick scooters.
+The same rules for operating an automobile while intoxicated also apply to e-scooters.

 In addition to fines, impaired drivers are generally given points in the Fahreignungsregister ("driving aptitude register", colloquially Verkehrssünderkartei, "traffic sinner index"), which is managed by the Kraftfahrt-Bundesamt ("Federal Motor Transport Authority") in Flensburg.

 It is legal to consume alcohol while driving, provided the driver remains under the legal blood alcohol limits.